JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) The establishment of a set of general standing rules.
 The congressperson establishing the committee may choose to designate the standing rules of either chamber of Congress as those of the Select Committee by simply stating it in the Charter.

 &nbsp;&nbsp;&nbsp; (c) Select Committees may be provisionally established with an official letter to the public with the approval of a Congressional Presiding Officer and at least one member of both the House of Representatives and the Senate.
-The afformentioned letter should state the purpose for establishing the Select Committee and should be issued prior to the joint resoultion passing Congress.
+The aforementioned letter should state the purpose for establishing the Select Committee and should be issued prior to the joint resolution passing Congress.
 Select Committees provisionally established shall immediately start operations and be filled with membership pursuant to § 7 of this act.
 Members added during this time shall remain after the passing of the joint resolution establishing the Select Committee.
 The provisionally established Select Committee shall suspend operations after seven (7) days if the joint resolution to establish the Select Committee has still not yet passed by both houses of Congress.
 If the joint resolution establishing the Select Committee fails Congress, the Select Committee shall be abolished and may not be provisionally authorized again.

 &nbsp;&nbsp;&nbsp; (d) All Select Committees shall cease all operations thirty (30) days subsequent to their establishment; if the Select Committee is provisionally established, that time shall count towards the thirty (30) days, except for when suspended.
 A Select Committee’s time may be extended by an additional thirty (30) days upon the passage of a joint resolution of Congress; a Select Committee’s time may never exceed sixty (60) days.
 Should a select committee expire but a joint resolution to extend a select committee has been proposed to Congress (and is not tabled), then that select committee may continue operating either until such a vote completes or until fifteen (15) days pass after expiration.